bluesnowman/kohana-orm-leap/README.md

 ## Future Development

 This project is constantly being improved and extended.
-If you would like to contribute to LEAP, please fork this project and then send us your additions/modifications using a [pull request](http://help.github.com/send-pull-requests/).
+If you would like to contribute to Leap, please fork this project and then send us your additions/modifications using a [pull request](http://help.github.com/send-pull-requests/).

 ## License

 ### Apache v2.0

-Copyright © 2011–2013 Spadefoot Team.
+Copyright © 2011–2014 Spadefoot Team.

-Unless otherwise noted, LEAP is licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
+Unless otherwise noted, Leap is licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at:

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)